The Hunter (Stark novel): Development

 The novel was written as a stand-alone crime novel, but when Westlake turned it in, his editor told him that if he would rewrite the ending so that Parker escaped, he would be willing to publish up to three books a year about Parker.
 Though Westlake was not able to keep up that level of productivity, he did go on to write 23 more Parker novels over the next 46 years.

 The Hunter was re-issued by the University of Chicago Press in August 2008.
+The first hardcover edition, with illustrations by Darwyn Cooke, appeared from IDW in 2014.

 In other media

 Film

 It was the basis for three feature films: